rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/MongoSourceAddRequestConfigInput.md

 - mongoType: MongoType
   - Required.
 Supported in v8.1+
       Type of MongoDB cluster.
+- sourceAuthenticationType: MongoAuthenticationType
+  - Type of user authentication used when adding the MongoDB cluster.
 - sslCertificateRequired: MongoSslCertificateRequirement
   - Supported in v8.1+
       Specifies whether SSL certificates are required for the connection.